Skip to content

 How do I know my child needs occupational therapy?

-You might consider OT if your child struggles with everyday tasks like dressing, eating, or writing, or if they seem clumsy or avoid certain activities.
-Concerns about school readiness, play skills, or sensory sensitivities can also prompt exploration.
-If you're worried about your child's development or functioning, speak with your GP first.
-They can discuss your observations and suggest whether an OT assessment might be helpful for your family.
+You might consider OT if your child struggles with everyday tasks like dressing, eating, writing, or playing.
+Concerns about coordination, concentration, or managing sensory experiences are also reasons to seek support.
+Every child develops differently, so if you're worried, speaking with your GP is a good starting point.
+They can discuss your observations and help determine whether an OT assessment would be helpful.

 Other suburbs with paediatric OTs nearby